rodrigotejada/isobarfm/README.md

 It is an application that will fetch info from external api Format this data and retrieve to user
-It was builded with springboot.
+It was created using with springboot.
 It loads all info into memory than uses Redis to manage cache.

 ## How to run